Home

 About Me

-I am a performer, director, educator, creative disruptor, a serial entrepreneur, a book worm, an advocate, an ally, and Hatha RYT.
-I believe in my voice as much as I believe in yours and ours.
+I am a performer, theatre director, educator, integrative therapist specialized in body language, a bookworm, an advocate, an ally, and Hatha RYT.
+I believe in my voice as much as I believe in yours.

 In the business of art, we all have something to share.
 We all deserve to be heard.

-With 30 years of unwavering commitment to the arts, expression and movement Debora Balardini has traveled beyond craft to her calling as a performer, educator, director and producer globally.
-With creative and cultural career roots that began in her native home of Brazil, Debora has traveled as a teacher and performer in Japan, Argentina, France, and Chile before making her home New York City.
+With 30 + years of unwavering commitment to the arts, expression, and movement, Debora Balardini has traveled beyond craft to her calling as a performer, educator, director, and producer globally.
+With creative and cultural career roots that began in her native home of Brazil, Debora has traveled as a performer, director, and educator in Japan, Argentina, France, and Chile before making her home in New York City.

-With theater credits to include the Cherry Orchard, Servant of Two Masters, Romeo and Juliet, The Threepenny Opera and Don Quixote de La Mancha, Debora sought to deepen her roots in NYC by co-founding PUNTO – an Events & Performance Space, a venue for social events, art happenings and performances that serves as a creative home and place for artistic community to collaborate, explore and thrive.
+With performing theater credits to include The Cherry Orchard, Servant of Two Masters, Romeo and Juliet, The Threepenny Opera, and Don Quixote de La Mancha, Debora sought to deepen her roots in NYC by co-founding the former PUNTO Space – an Events & Performance venue for social events, art happenings, and performances that served as a creative home and place for the artistic community to collaborate, explore and thrive.

-Debora is a 2017 SheRocks Art Innovator of the Year Award winner, accepting the honor in Washington, DC and also accepted a 2017 BIPA nomination for Best Actress and Best Theatrical Performance for Inside the Wild Heart.
+Debora is a 2017 SheRocks Art Innovator of the Year Award winner, accepting the honor in Washington, DC, and also accepted a 2017 BIPA nomination for Best Actress and Best Theatrical Performance for Inside the Wild Heart.
+Debora is a recipient of the 2019 Social Impact and Innovation in Arts award at the Essence of a Boss conference and received an official proclamation of the United States National Council of Women (NCW) / US) in Consultative Status with the United Nations Economic and Social Council for its humanitarian work dedicated to the empowerment of women.

-With a playful range that precedes her, Debora enjoys being the Mom’s voice for the Portuguese version of the cartoon Caillou, an award-winning television series about an inquisitive four-year-old.
-Currently, Debora is working on a 2-women piece with her mother slated for the fall 2020 and also directing a one-woman show premiering in the spring.
+With a playful range that precedes her, she also enjoyed being the voice of Caillou and the Mom’s voice for the Portuguese version of the cartoon Caillou, an award-winning television series about an inquisitive four-year-old.

-Debora serves at the Board of Directors at the League of Professional Theatre Women and is a member of several organizations including Americans for the Arts, SAG-AFTRA, Hispanic Organization of Latin Actors, Manhattan Chamber of Commerce, Yoga Alliance, and the Alliance of Resident Theaters (The A.R.T.).
-She, her, hers.
+Debora served on the Board of Directors at the League of Professional Theatre Women and is a member of several organizations including Americans for the Arts, SAG-AFTRA, AEA Actor’s Equity Association, Hispanic Organization of Latin Actors, Manhattan Chamber of Commerce, Yoga Alliance, and the Alliance of Resident Theaters (The A.R.T.
+NEW YORK).
+Currently, Debora teaches voice with a focus on Roy Hart Extended Range Technique and has a part-time practice on Integrative Therapy with a focus on body language.

-Beyond performances I have countless international memories with Pantheater, a sister organization in Southern France, an organization with roots in the Roy Heart International Artistic Centre.
+Beyond performances, I have countless memories with Pantheatre Company - a sister organization located in Paris with roots in the Roy Hart International Artistic Center in the South of France

 As Seen In